La Selva Lodge Itinerary

 At the takeout site, guides assist with luggage while you walk a short distance through the forest to reach Lake Garzacocha—the Heron's Lagoon—where a waiting boat whisks you across to the main dock at La Selva.
 Enjoy a refreshing drink upon arrival while you receive a short briefing about the lodge and activities to come.
 On a short introductory nature walk accompanied by local naturalist guides this afternoon, you'll get an introduction to the flora and fauna of the rain forest, astounding in its biodiversity.

-Days 2–4: Exploring the Rain Forest
+Days 2–4: Exploring the Amazon Rain Forest

 Hiking & Canoeing

 Once night descends, return to the canoes for a magical paddle through the darkness.
 With the help of a powerful spotlight, your guides scout the shores of the lagoon looking for caiman, boas, bats, owls, night mammals and other nocturnal wildlife.
-If the sky is clear, you'll also have the chance to do some stargazing.
+If the sky is clear, you'll also have the chance to do some superb stargazing.

 Parrot Lick / Village Visit

 For travelers seeking an active morning, head out on a guided walk through an amazing section of primary forest for 4 to 5 hours, though you may elect to just do a portion of it if you wish.
 During the hike, you'll have the opportunity to see the biggest mammals and trees of the rain forest.
-Return to the lodge for a 2-hour canoe ride around Garzacocha lagoon to see birds and troops of monkeys.
+Return to the lodge for a 2-hour canoe ride around Garzacocha Lagoon to see birds and troops of monkeys.
 Disembark for a 5-minute walk to a spot where we look for the pygmy marmoset, the smallest monkey in the world and one of the most exotic primate species in the Amazon.